2024 Pakistani presidential election

 Presidential Elections were held in Pakistan on 9 March 2024 to select the 14th President of Pakistan, who is the country's head of state.
-Asif Ali Zardari of Pakistan People's Party elected as 14th President of Pakistan defeating Mahmood Khan Achakzai of PTI-backed Sunni Itehad Council (SIC) alliance.
+Asif Ali Zardari of the Pakistan People's Party was elected as 14th President of Pakistan, defeating Mahmood Khan Achakzai of the PTI-backed Sunni Itehad Council (SIC) alliance.
 Former President Arif Alvi was eligible for re-election but did not contest for a second term.

 Background

 Since the National Assembly and the four Provincial Assemblies were dissolved before the presidential election could take place, the election was conducted after general elections to all five assemblies, which were held on 8 February 2024.
 Therefore, the presidential election was held on 9 March 2024, as it needed to be held within thirty days of the elections to the assemblies, according to the proviso of Article 41(5) of the Constitution of Pakistan.
 Moreover, according to the proviso of Article 44(1) of the Constitution of Pakistan, Alvi continued to hold office until his successor would be elected.